How to Manage Lighting Structural Assets Part 1 – Setting the Foundation

 The Impact on Planning

 Each of these considerations should influence your asset planning and budgeting process.
-Whether these concepts are completely new to your organization, or more of a reminder, the important thing to do is formalize an asset management and inspection program so you can take care of your structures for the long haul.
+Whether these concepts are completely new to your organization, or more of a reminder, the important thing to do is formalize a light pole maintenance program so you can take care of your structures for the long haul.

 The key to a successful lighting asset management program is being proactive.
 Rather than waiting for your structures to fail, you want to get out ahead of them and take critical steps that prevent failures.
 This is the difference between a “replace” approach vs. “maintain” approach.